Arapongas

 Arapongas is a municipality within the state of Paraná, South Region, Brazil.
 It is located in the Metropolitan area of Londrina, Microregion Apucarana and Mesoregion North Central Paranaense, being located at a distance of 386 km from the state capital, Curitiba.
 It occupies an area of approximately 382 km^{2}.
-In 2020, its population was estimated by the Brazilian Institute of Geography and Statistics in 124,810 inhabitants, the sixteenth-most populous city of Paraná, and second-most populous metropolitan area of Londrina.
+In 2022 Census, its population was estimated by the Brazilian Institute of Geography and Statistics in 119,138 inhabitants, the sixteenth-most populous city of Paraná, and second-most populous metropolitan area of Londrina.

 Geography

 Climate

 The climate is subtropical humid mesothermal, hot summers with rain falling mostly trend (average temperature above 22 °C), winters with little frequent frosts (average temperature below 18 °C) without a defined dry season.